Special-K-s-Flightsim-Bots/DCSServerBot/plugins/userstats/README.md

 public players).

 ## Squadrons
-If you want to group people to see group stats etc, you can create squadrons with DCSServerBot.<br>
+If you want to group people to see group stats, etc., you can create squadrons with DCSServerBot.<br>
 Commands to manage squadrons are describe below.
 You can select squadrons in the period parameter of highscore and other statistics commands where it makes sense.